-5.1 FRONT PANEL PROGRAMMING DIP SWITCHES
+5.1 Front Panel Programming DIP Switches

 Frequency: Adjacent loops connected to different detectors may crosstalk and require changing the operating frequency of one of the loop circuits.
 If crosstalk is a problem, select another loop frequency for stable operation.
-The Model T-110 has four frequency selections that allow altering the resonant frequency of the loop circuit.
+The Model T-100 has four frequency selections that allow altering the resonant frequency of the loop circuit.
 The four frequency selections are controlled with two switches marked 1 and 2 on the DIP switch module.
-The values (1 and 2) to the left of the DIP switch are assigned to the switch when the switch is ON.
+The value (1 or 2) to the left of the DIP switch is assigned to the switch when the switch is ON.
 If the switch is OFF, the switch has a value of zero (0).
 By adding the switch ON and OFF values, the two switches can combine for values from 0 to 3 that indicate one of the four frequency selections.
 Use the following table as a reference for the switch selections and frequency settings.
 The factory default setting of these switches is switch 1 OFF and switch 2 OFF (HI).

-NOTE: After changing the frequency switch setting, it is necessary to reset the detector by momentarily changing one of the other switch positions or by pressing the front panel mounted reset button..
+NOTE: After changing the frequency switch setting, it is necessary to reset the detector by momentarily changing one of the other switch positions or by pressing the front panel mounted reset button.

-Frequency Switch 2 Switch 1 Switch Values
+Frequency DIP Switch 1 DIP Switch 2 Switch Values

 HI OFF OFF 0 + 0 = 0

 MED HI ON OFF 1 + 0 = 1

 MED LO OFF ON 0 + 2 = 2

 LO ON ON 1 + 2 = 3

-Factory default setting.
+\ Factory default setting.

-Presence / Pulse Output Mode: One of two output modes can be selected for the detector.
+Presence / Pulse Output Mode: One of two output modes can be selected for the detector with DIP switch 3.